top of page

 Subconscious language emerges quickly and automatically.

-When we haven’t fully acquired a piece of language in English we use the nearest equivalent in our first language.
+When we haven’t fully acquired a piece of language in English we may do one of two things:

-It appears to escape from our subconscious.
+The language appears to escape from our subconscious.

-Here’s what that looks like in practice:
+Here’s what example 1 looks like in practice:

 SPANISH